asiaidre30/asiaidre30/README.md

 ## 👨‍🏫 About Me
 - Student at the [Marcy Lab School](https://www.marcylabschool.org/) studying to become a Software Engineer
 - Born in Brooklyn → Raised in Sheapshead bay→ Currently in Sheapshead Bay.
-- Outside of work I like to Walking
+- Outside of work I like to Paint, Draw and go on long walks
 - Let's connect via email: Asiaidrees283@gmail.com

 ## Tech Stack: